Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 Much earlier than the yarn.
 Much earlier than the machine.
 Much earlier than the finished product.

-It all begins where you least expect it
+It all starts where you least expect it

 Cashmere isn't made in a factory.